TCP in California's Drinking Water

 A tragedy that could have been avoided

 In the 1940s, the agricultural divisions of Dow Chemical and Shell started selling two soil fumigants under the trade names of D-D and Telone to help farmers manage crop damaging nematodes.
 Because pesticides are meant to kill living organisms, they are by their nature, toxic.
-However, one chemical in D-D and Telone was particularly toxic to humans and persistent in the environment - 1,2,3-TCP, or Trichloropropane (TCP).
+However, the TCP in D-D and Telone was particularly toxic to humans and persistent in the environment.

 Ironically, TCP was not the ingredient that killed the nematodes.
 It was instead a contaminant that occurred in the manufacture of the fumigants.
 While it was easily removable before the products went to market, Dow and Shell chose instead to leave it in and simply – and deceptively– register it as an “active” ingredient.
 In other words, they falsely claimed that the contaminant was necessary to the effectiveness of their products despite having scientific evidence that the chemical was dangerous to humans.

 TCP was banned in soil fumigants in the 1990s.
 By this time D-D had been taken off the market and Telone was reformulated.
 However, because the chemical does not bind to soil or break down easily in the environment, much of it had leached into groundwater over the decades and contaminated drinking water wells.
 Thousands of Californians were drinking and cooking with TCP just because two companies – who knew it was both dangerous and unnecessary to their product – simply didn’t bother to remove it.

 What is TCP?

 TCP is an exclusively man-made chlorinated hydrocarbon commonly used as an industrial solvent, cleaner, and degreaser, as well as in the production of paint thinners and varnish removers.
 TCP is also used in the production of other chemicals, which is how it became a contaminant in two commonly used soil fumigants used in California to manage nematodes.

 Because TCP containing fumigants were extensively used in California, particularly in Kern, Tulare, and Fresno Counties, contamination of drinking water wells became widespread in those parts of the state.